phrmendes/phrmendes/README.md

 # Hello 👋

-- Interested in statistics, machine learning and time series econometrics
+- Interested in Python, Go, statistics and machine learning
-- Working as DevOps/SRE with infrastructure as code (Ansible, Terraform, Azure DevOps) and Kubernetes.
+- Working as DevOps/SRE engineer with infrastructure as code and Kubernetes

 |                                                                                                               Top Langs                                                                                                                |                                                             Stats                                                             |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------: |